Mimic01/PyMRZ/README.md

 # PyMRZ
-Read machine readable code with a simple python+R script
+Read machine readable code with artificial vision logic using a simple python+R script